Shidler College of Business

 Part-Time MBA–The Part-Time MBA program provides working professionals a way to leverage their education while maintaining full-time employment.
 The global business environment is constantly undergoing changes, therefore the Part-Time MBA program stresses the development of analytical skills and their application to decision-making rather than simply reviewing current practices.
 Students gain a solid academic foundation for professional careers in management.

 Students in the part-time program generally take two courses per semester with classes held once a week per subject area.
 Classes meet during the weekday evenings and are offered each semester and during both summer sessions.
 Students in the part-time program enjoy the flexibility of being able to complete their degree at their own pace.
 Depending on the number of courses taken each semester, part-time students can usually complete their degree in three years.

 The Executive MBA (EMBA) program is a 22-month degree program designed for highly motivated managers who want to increase their knowledge and acquire the skills needed to assume broader corporate responsibility.
 A total of 48 credit hours is completed during this accelerated degree program.
 Classes are uniquely scheduled to allow working individuals to participate with maximum convenience to themselves and their sponsoring organizations.
-The program consists of a short residence session at the start of the first academic year, with classes meeting every Tuesday evening and alternate Saturdays.
+The program consists of a short residence session at the start of the first academic year, with classes meeting Tuesday evenings and alternating Saturdays.
 An undergraduate degree, GMAT exam, at least five years of progressively successful work experience, and a current management position are required for admission.
-A new EMBA class begins in August of alternate years.
+A new EMBA cohort begins in August of alternate years.

-Executive Distance Learning MBA
+Distance Learning Executive MBA